Dog Fleas: Effective Solutions for a Flea-Free Pet

 – Excessive scratching or biting at the skin

-– Presence of flea dirt (tiny black specks) in the fur
+– Presence of flea dirt (tiny black specks) on the skin or bedding

-If you notice any of these symptoms, it’s essential to act swiftly to address the issue.
+If you notice any of these symptoms, it’s time to take action.

 Conclusion